joao2391/Xpose/README.md

 ## Installation

-Unfortunately it is available only in FireFox (I won't pay 5 dollars to g Dev Store).
-If you have a [GDS](https://developer.chrome.com/webstore/publish) account fell free to publish this extension over there.
+Unfortunately it is available only in FireFox.
+If you have a [GDS](https://developer.chrome.com/webstore/publish) account feel free to publish this extension over there.

 To install it on FireFox just search by "Xpose" or [click here](https://addons.mozilla.org/pt-BR/firefox/addon/xpose/?src=search)